-Spread with pineapple caramel and pineapple curd.
+Spread the rolled out dough with pineapple caramel and pineapple curd.
 Roll and seal.

 Using dental floss cut the roll into 12 equally sized rolls.

-Place them into a greased cast-iron skillet.
+Place the rolls into a greased cast-iron skillet.
 I grease mine with coconut oil.

 Generously butter the tops and sides of each roll.
 Place a clean kitchen towel over top.